bekk/bekk-christmas/post/javascript/higher-order-functions.md

 console.log(prizeMoney)
 ```

-Noe mer her..\
 \
-\
-The ability to pass functions as values to other functions is a very useful aspect of JavaScript, and higher-order functions allow for abstraction of for example iteration, filtering and value accumulation, and allows for developers to instead focus on clean and readable code.\
+The ability to pass functions as values to other functions is a very useful aspect of JavaScript, and higher-order functions allow for abstraction of iteration, filtering and value accumulation, and allows for developers to instead focus on clean and readable code.\
-The fact that higher-order functions are data-type agnostic when operating on data is also a nice feature, meaning that the filter-method works just as well filtering on strings as it does on numbers or any other data type you specify in your function argument.\
+The fact that higher-order functions are data-type agnostic when operating on data is also a nice feature, meaning that the filter-method works just as well filtering on strings as it does on numbers or any other data type you might specify in your function argument.\
 \
 Another key feature that the higher-order functions enforce is loose immutability, since you never have to worry about mutating the existing array and having weird side effects, instead you create new values which you either can chain with another higher-order function or you can consume them later in your program.